bbauska/W3Cx-5of5/README.md

 callback, we directly put the body of the callback.

 XXso a function&hellip; and we don&apos;t have to indicate a name: it&apos;s an anonymous function, an anonymous callback.
-So, when we click on the page, we will execute this callback that is located exactly as the second argument.
+When we click on the page, we will execute this callback that is located exactly as the second argument.

 If I click on the page, you can see that it works again.
 And this syntax is very common!
 Notice the parenthesis, followed by a semicolon at the end, because this is just like a parameter.